kellemNegasi/perso-xai/README.md

 ### 3. CONSISTENCY

 ### 4. CONTINUITY
-Continuity currently reuses the stability-for-slight-variations test (Co-12 Section 6.4).
-For a handful of instances we apply a tiny Gaussian perturbation to the feature vector (noise is scaled by training-set standard deviation when available), re-run the explainer on the perturbed instance, and compute the absolute correlation between the perturbed and original attribution vectors.
-Averaging those correlations yields the `continuity_stability` score—values close to 1 indicate explanations remain smooth under small input changes.
-Config knobs: `max_instances` (how many explanations to perturb), `noise_scale` (perturbation magnitude), and `random_state`.
+Continuity reuses the stability-for-slight-variations test (Co-12 Section 6.4).
+For each explanation we sample a tiny Gaussian perturbation (noise is scaled by training-set standard deviation when available), re-run the explainer on the perturbed instance, and compute the absolute correlation between the perturbed and original attribution vectors.
+Scores live on \[0, 1]; values near 1 mean the explanation barely changes under small input noise.
+The evaluator now supports both per-instance reporting (when `current_index` is provided) and batch-level summaries.
+Config knobs: `max_instances` (how many explanations to perturb when aggregating), `noise_scale` (perturbation magnitude), and `random_state`.

 ### 5. CONTRASTIVITY
+`ContrastivityEvaluator` (`src/evaluators/contrastivity.py`) adapts the Random Logit / target-sensitivity metric popularised by Sixt et al. (2020) and the Quantus library: for each explanation it randomly samples off-class references, measures Structural Similarity (SSIM) between attribution vectors, and reports `1 - SSIM` so higher values mean stronger disagreement across classes.
+The evaluator supports per-instance use (anchoring the comparisons on the requested explanation) as well as batch aggregates.
+Parameters: `pairs_per_instance` controls how many off-class references to sample per explanation, `similarity_func` allows swapping the SSIM variant, and `normalise` toggles L1 normalisation before similarity is computed.

 ### 6. COVARIATE COMPLEXITY
 Covariate complexity from Co-12 Section 6.6 is implemented by `CovariateComplexityEvaluator` (`src/evaluators/covariate_complexity.py`).
 It iterates over each instance’s attribution vector, converts magnitudes into a probability distribution, and reports the normalized Shannon entropy (`covariate_complexity`) plus its complement (`covariate_regularity`).
 Enable it through the `covariate_complexity` entry in `src/configs/metrics.yml`; all bundled experiment suites request it so the new scores automatically appear next to correctness, continuity, and compactness.